Best Data Privacy Software: 11 Options to Consider [2023]

 One of the best things about Enzuzo is how multiple features and requests can be handled inside a simple, user-friendly dashboard.

-It's engineered to be fast, simple to set up, and quick to install.
+It's engineered to be fast, simple to set up and install quickly.
 All standard compliance workflows and legal pages can be embedded on your website with a couple of lines of Javascript — no complex integrations needed.
 Enzuzo will host and manage forms like Data Subject Access Requests and alert you when there's a ticket to be addressed.

 Enzuzo's ease of use is a regular highlight across its reviews on G2.